zachlasiuk/arm-software-developers-ads/content/learning-paths/cloud/zlib/setup.md

 ## Install Cloudflare libz

-If there are no crc32 instrucitons in libz then zlib-cloudflare may help application performance.
+If there are no crc32 instructions in libz then zlib-cloudflare may help application performance.

 To build and install zlib-cloudflare navigate to an empty directory and use these commands.